-GOAL STRATEGY Support and reinvigorate the Conservation Commission.
-Encourage the expansion of the local conservation fund which can be used for conservation projects.
+STRATEGY Encourage the expansion of the local conservation fund which can be used for conservation projects.
 The fund accepts donations and municipal funds raised at town meeting.
-Educate the public about conservation priorities.
 Cooperate with Keeping Track and Vermont Coverts Programs to develop a better understanding of the areas important to wildlife.
 Refine and support wildlife mapping efforts.
 Host and promote workshops showcasing Biofinder mapping tools.
-Protect and promote water quality.
-Participate in and support basin planning activities.Water quality testing may be needed to establish land conservation priorities, such as riparian strips.Continue to work with the State in water quality testing in the ponds of the Town.
-Minimize the fiscal impact of flood-related losses.
+Participate in and support basin planning activities.
+Water quality testing may be needed to establish land conservation priorities, such as riparian strips.
+Continue to work with the State in water quality testing in the ponds of the Town.
 Continue to meet all four ERAF requirements.
 Continue fluvial geomorphology assessments in collaboration with the Department of Environmental Conservation (ANR) and develop strategies and regulatory actions response to identified risk.